 If you’re not in a hurry and want to get the most money for your home, listing with a real estate agent is probably your best bet.
 The process will probably take several months, but you’ll have peace of mind knowing that a professional’s handling everything for you (including the legal paperwork).
 Plus, most agents can give you a good idea of what your home’s worth so you can price it accordingly.

 The biggest downside to listing with an agent is that you’ll have to pay commission fees.
 However, it’s a good option if you’re too busy to sell the home yourself or if you don’t know how to do it.
+Also, if you’re looking for a house while selling yours, you can keep an eye out for properties on the market by setting up alerts online.
+Fortunately, eXp Realty has a list of properties almost throughout North America where you can find your desired home.
+So what are you waiting for?
+Access eXp Realty home listing alerts here!

 You could sell FSBO (For Sale By Owner)